New York Central Tugboat 13

 New York Central Railroad Tugboat 13 was a railway tugboat built in 1887 in Camden, New Jersey by John H. Dialogue and Son.
 The tugboat was built for the New York Central Railroad to push barges, called car floats, carrying railroad cars and other freight across the waterways of New York Harbor.

 It originally had a steam engine of 232 hp, replaced with two General Motors 6-110 diesel engines in the 1950s.
 The engines sat back-to-back and drove a central Falk gearbox, which turned the single propeller.

 The hull was riveted and made of wrought iron.

 After 2002, the tugboat underwent extensive renovation at Garpo Marine in Tottenville, Staten Island.
 Two new keel coolers from Fernstrum were installed in a recessed box in the hull to cool the engines.

-Efforts to restore the ship seemingly failed in the intervening years, and she was scrapped in 2017 in Tottenville.
+Efforts to restore the ship seemingly failed in the intervening years, and it was scrapped in 2017.